cnai-lab/qlatent/README.md

    class ASIQ2(QMLM):
    ```
 4. Define a dictionary (inside the class) of words that make the question's score positive and words that make it negative.<br>
-   Make sure that there are at least 2 "positive words" and at least 2 "negative words":
+   Make sure that there are at least 2 words with a positive value on the score and at least 2 with a negative value:
    ```
    kw_fairness = ["fairness", "equal chances", "equality"]
    kw_favors   = ['special favors', "privileges"]